 But not alone.

-Being in capable and compassionate hands helps dissolve fear, encourages healthy risk, and illuminates the path forward.
-More often than not, when everything aligns, we quickly find ourselves leading the way.
+Being in capable and compassionate hands helps dissolve self-doubt, encourages healthy risk, and illuminates the path forward.
+More often than not, when all aligns, we quickly find ourselves leading the way.

-And whatever we can do in therapy, we can do in life.
+And what we can do in therapy, we can do in life.

 This decision is that step.

-The therapy partnership is like polishing a diamond.
+The therapy process is like polishing a diamond.
 Initially, we may need help just believing (or remembering) that we even possess a diamond– an Immortal Diamond, to borrow a phrase from author Richard Rohr.